oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 1. Select your assigned Region from the upper right of the OCI console.

-2. From the hamburger menu (top left side), select Autonomous Transaction Processing.
+2. From the hamburger menu (top left side), select Oracle AI Database and chose Autonomous AI Database.
 ![alt text](images/createadw4.png)

 3. Select your Compartment.
 You may have to drill in (click “+”) to see your compartment.

-4. Select Workload Type Data Warehouse.

-5. Click Create Autonomous Database.
+4. Click Create Autonomous AI Database.
   ![alt text](images/createadw1.png)

-6. Choose your compartment.

-7. Enter any unique name (maybe your name) for your display and database name.
+5. Enter any unique name (maybe your name) for your display and database name.
    The display name is used in the  Console UI to identify your database.
   ![alt text](images/createadw2.png)

-8. Ensure Warehouse workload type is selected.
+6. Ensure Transaction Processing workload type is selected.

-9. Select **Serverless** for deployment type.

-10. Choose database version 23ai.
+7. Choose database version 26ai.

-11. Configure the database with **2 cores and 1 TB storage**.
+8. Configure the database with **2 cores and 1 TB storage**.

-12. Check Auto scaling.
+9. Check Auto scaling.

-13. Enter a password.
+10. Enter a password.
 The username is always ADMIN.
 (Note: remember your password)

-14. Select Allow secure access from everywhere for this workshop.
+11. Select Allow secure access from everywhere for this workshop.
     As a best practice when you deploy your own application, you should select network access to be from Virtual cloud network.
   ![alt text](images/createadw3.png)

-15. Select BYOL license type.

-16. Click Create Autonomous Database.
+12. Click Create.

     Your console will show that ADW is provisioning.
 This will take about 2 or 3 minutes to complete.